AutiHero: Engaging Parents in Creating Personalized, Multi-path Social Narratives for Autistic Children

 \subsection{Implementation}

 We implemented the core system in Python running on a FastAPI~\cite{FastAPI} server that provides REST APIs for both \creator{} and \reader{} apps.
-The generative pipelines leverage OpenAI's Chat Completion and Image Generation APIs~\cite{openai} on top of the LangChain~\cite{LangChain} framework to run the underlying LLM inference and image generation.
-The generated storybooks and user data are stored in a PostgreSQL~\cite{PostgreSQL} database on the server.
+The generative pipelines run on top of the LangChain~\cite{LangChain} framework to run the underlying LLM inference and image generation.
+The generated stories and user data are stored in a PostgreSQL~\cite{PostgreSQL} database on the server.
 We built \creator{} as a web application using React.js~\cite{React}, and the \reader{} app using React Native~\cite{ReactNative} as a cross-platform tablet application running on both iPad and Android tablets.
-Both apps were written in TypeScript~\cite{TypeScript} and communicate with the server via REST API and WebSocket.
+Both apps were written in TypeScript~\cite{TypeScript} and communicate with the server via REST API.